 Through coursework and internship experiences, students in the B.S. in Biology program at Russell Sage College obtain competency in biology along with another field, which is referred to as a Companion Discipline (or track).
-Students in the B.S. in Biology program must complete one of the following companion disciplines: Art, Preprofessional Clinical Laboratory Sciences, Pre-Professional Cytotechnology, Environmental Science, Forensic Science, Law & Society, Preparation for Medical Studies, Management, Nutrition, Occupational Therapy (3+2 or 4+2), Public Health, or Writing.
+Students in the B.S. in Biology program must complete one of the following companion disciplines: Art, Preprofessional Clinical Laboratory Sciences, Pre-Professional Cytotechnology, Environmental Science, Forensic Science, Law & Society, Preparation for Medical Studies, Management, Nutrition, Public Health, or Writing.